 What to expect during and after your appointment

 During your consultation, your specialist will assess your brows and discuss your expectations for the treatment.
-Most people experience minimal discomfort during eyebrow embroidery and can usually alleviate any pain with numbing cream.
+Most people experience minimal discomfort during eyebrow embroidery, and it can usually alleviate pain with numbing cream.

 After the procedure, you may notice some redness and swelling, but this should subside within a few days.
 It is essential to avoid sun exposure and intense exercise for the first few days after eyebrow embroidery, as this can cause the pigment to fade prematurely.
 With proper care, you can expect your results to last for 6-12 months before needing touch-ups.

 Are there any risks associated with the treatment, and how can you minimize them?

 While it can provide a semi-permanent solution for those who want to achieve fuller, darker brows, there are also some risks and side effects associated with the procedure.
 Eyebrow embroidery involves puncturing the skin with needles to deposit pigment into the dermis layer.

 This can lead to bruising, swelling, and sometimes even infections.
 In addition, the risk of eyebrow rejection is also higher with eyebrow embroidery than with other forms of eyebrow tattooing.